Laura Ebke: Early life and career

-2014 election
+2014 Nebraska 32nd Legislative District election

 Crete and Fairbury both lay within the 32nd Legislative District, encompassing Fillmore, Jefferson, Saline, Thayer, and the southwestern corner of Lancaster counties.
 In 2014, incumbent legislator Russ Karpisek, a Democrat who had defeated Ebke's father in 2006 and then run unopposed in 2010, was ineligible to run for a third consecutive term under Nebraska's term-limits law.
 In June 2013, Ebke announced that she would run for the seat.

 In January 2014, Crete veterinarian Phil Hardenburger announced his candidacy.
 Hardenburger, a registered Democrat who described himself as "more of a centrist", stated that high property taxes were among his chief concerns; he favored relieving them by revenue-increasing adjustments in the state's corporate tax and by increasing state aid to cities and counties.
 Ebke, too, expressed concern about property taxes, but favored keeping them in check via a lid on local tax levies.
 Hardenburger supported the use of human embryonic stem cells in research, and abortion in cases of rape, incest, or danger to maternal health; Ebke described herself as "unequivocally... pro-life".
 Hardenburger decried the Legislature's decision not to expand Medicaid under the provisions of the federal Affordable Care Act; Ebke declared herself opposed to the expansion of Medicaid.

-In the nonpartisan primary election, Ebke received 4401 votes, or 55% of the total; Hardenburger, 3576 votes, or 45%.
+In the nonpartisan primary election, Ebke received 4,401 votes, or 55% of the total; Hardenburger, 3,576 votes, or 45%.
 As the only two candidates, both moved on to the general election.
 Hardenburger attributed his showing in the primary to a low turnout of Democratic voters.
 The Democratic party hoped for a higher turnout of sympathetic voters in the general election, when a measure to increase the state's minimum wage was on the ballot; in the District 32 race, Hardenburger favored an increase while Ebke opposed it.

 Over the course of the campaign, Ebke raised $76,000 and spent $74,000.
-Major contributions included $6300 from the Nebraska Chamber of Commerce and Industry PAC, $5000 from the Republican State Leadership Committee, and $2500 from the Nebraska Realtors PAC.
+Major contributions included $6,300 from the Nebraska Chamber of Commerce and Industry PAC, $5,000 from the Republican State Leadership Committee, and $2,500 from the Nebraska Realtors PAC.
 Hardenburger raised over $76,000 and spent all but $450 of it.
-Major contributions to his campaign included $25,000 from the Nebraska State Education Association PAC, $4000 from the Lincoln chapter of the International Association of Fire Fighters, $3500 from the Associated General Contractors Highway Improvement PAC, $3000 from the Nebraska Association of Trial Attorneys PAC, and $3000 from the United Transportation Union PAC.
-The Nebraska Bankers State PAC contributed $4000 to Ebke's campaign and $2200 to Hardenburger's.
+Major contributions to his campaign included $25,000 from the Nebraska State Education Association PAC, $4,000 from the Lincoln chapter of the International Association of Fire Fighters, $3,500 from the Associated General Contractors Highway Improvement PAC, $3,000 from the Nebraska Association of Trial Attorneys PAC, and $3,000 from the United Transportation Union PAC.
+The Nebraska Bankers State PAC contributed $4,000 to Ebke's campaign and $2,200 to Hardenburger's.

-In the general election, Ebke narrowly defeated Hardenburger, with 6102 votes, or 50.7% of the total, to Hardenburger's 5941 votes, or 49.3%.
+In the general election, Ebke narrowly defeated Hardenburger, with 6102 votes, or 50.7% of the total, to Hardenburger's 5,941 votes, or 49.3%.
 Hardenburger won in Saline County, where Crete is located; but Ebke won in the other four counties that lay wholly or partly in the district.